Mirahkeyz/Darey.io-Projects/Project-21/Readme.md

              - Add the repository url you forked
              - leave eveything at default and hit save
              - you will immediately see the scanning of the repository for branches and the jenkinsfile

+           # Lets Talk About The Jenkinsfile

+         # Pipeline

+           Pipeline {...}: This is THE Wrapper for the entire pipeline script.
+Everything that defines what the pipeline does is included within these braces

+         # Agent

+          agent any: This line specifies that the pipeline can run on any available agent

+         # Environment

+           environment {....}: This section is used to define environment variables that are applicable to all stages of the pipeline.

+           TF_CLI_ARGS= '-no-color': sets an environment variable for Terraform. it tells Terraform to not colorize the output which can be used for logging readability in CI/CD environments.

+          ## Stages

+           stages {...}: This block defines the various stages of the pipeline

+            stage('checkout') {...}